I have many lovely books about Chicago baseball in my library.

 Clarence Burke, Sr., the beloved patriarch of Chicago’s Five Stairsteps soul and rock group died on July 16, following a seizure in an Atlanta area hospital.
 He would have turned 91 on July 17.

 I interviewed Mr. Burke in late June for a New City magazine article celebrating the 50th anniversary of the group’s biggest hit, “O-o-h Child.”
 A couple of days after our conversation he fell in his home and suffered a fractured hip.
 When I heard that news I recalled the satisfied, empathetic tones in Mr. Burke’s voice.
-He ended our [...]
+He [...]

 The city’s soul is wounded.
 Crime is up, children are getting killed and the simple lights of summer are shadowed by orders of distancing.
 Some rules are too much to remember but this should never be forgotten: